One-word inspiration: Home

-The first home was a three room flat in a working-class area of Copenhagen called Bispebjerg or 2400 North West.
+The first home was a three-room flat in a working-class area of Copenhagen called Bispebjerg or 2400 North West.
 I have a memory of the steps to the cellar.
-I thought it was a slide and was disappointed to be stuck on my trouser seat.
+I thought it was a slide and was disappointed to be stuck in my trouser seat.

 I lived there my first three years and I have good memories of a loving mother and a father who worked in a factory not far from there.
 We waved him goodbye from a window and he drove away on his motorbike.

 The next home was a huge step forward to a new house in Herlev the suburbs of Copenhagen.
 My father had done a lot of the drawing and building and the house was put on the ground where we had a modest summer-house 8 km from the flat.

 We grew up there with my mother as “a stay at home mom” and my father who worked a lot, tired and distant even when at home.
 My first years seemed very good and secure, we did not see many other children, our mother had a great fear of polio that had claimed many victims, leaving children lame different places in the body.
 Some died from suffocation and it was a horrible illness.
 I wrote a post on my childhood called “Remembering my father”.
 This fear brought restrictions on our behaviour and even physical symptoms.

 A thing like sleeping in a tent with friends was out of the question.
 I learnt to be creative my self, sewing, knitting, painting and reading.
 I didn’t know the word to be bored.